Year 5 Integrated Rural Program

 - Video Conference facilities (Zoom)

 - Living allowance/subsistence payment

 Support given to students depends on a number of variables.
 It is best to check with the Student Placement Administration Officer to confirm the information above as some terms and conditions apply.

 We are seeking well-rounded, motivated, mature students who have a genuine interest in learning medicine in the context of rural and remote communities.

-If you have any further questions or would like more information on the Year 5 rural program, please contact the Rural Medical Program Administrator.
+If you have any further questions or would like more information on the Year 5 rural program, please contact the Rural Medical Program Coordinator.